Pie: United States (17th century-1980s)

-The first Thanksgiving feast included fowl and venison, which may have been included in pies.
-Colonists appreciated the food preservation aspect of crusty-topped pies, which were often seasoned with "dried fruit, cinnamon, pepper and nutmeg".
-Their first pies included pies that were based on berries and fruits pointed out to them by the Native North Americans.
-Pies allowed colonial cooks to use round shallow pans to literally "cut corners" and to create a regional variation of shallow pie.
-By the late 1700s, cookbooks show a wide range of newly developed sweet pies.
+The Pilgrims brought the pie recipes they knew from their home countries with them when they arrived to the colonies.
+Colonists appreciated the food preservation aspect of crusty-topped pies from Britain, which were often seasoned with "dried fruit, cinnamon, pepper and nutmeg".
+The first pies they created in the United states were adapted pies that were based on berries and fruits pointed out to them by the Native North Americans.